Betting on Week 14 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 14 college football: Where to bet, top betting sites, promos for Ohio State-Michigan, more
+How to bet on Week 14 college football: Where to bet, top betting sites, promos for Michigan-Ohio State, more

 Here's how to bet on the Week 14 college football schedule, including Ohio State vs. Michigan on Saturday, November 29